 COVID-19 has added an additional layer of challenge on top of the ongoing stressors we all face.
 Also, the coronavirus situation is having an extreme isolation effect together with the health and financial worries it brings.
 And, according to the experts, it’s going to take a while to control.
 Not easy!

 SELF AWARENESS: We, humans, are highly adaptable.
 That’s good but it can also mask anxiety and mood issues as these symptoms can increase gradually.
 Our tendency is to adapt, ignore and assume we can handle it.
-What we need is being in touch with our mental state and being honest with ourselves.
-Also, notice signs such as becoming more irritable, having difficulty concentrating and performing up to par, eating more or less, sleep issues, etc. Noticing such changes, subtle as they might appear, can help you identify and prevent further deterioration in our mental state.
+What we need is to be in touch with our mental state and be honest with ourselves.
+Also, notice signs such as becoming more irritable, having difficulty concentrating and performing up to par, eating more or less, sleep issues, etc. Noticing such changes, subtle as they might appear, can help you identify and prevent further deterioration in your mental state.

-REACH OUT: Yes, talking to others, sharing, asking for help, are signs of strength and insight, not of weakness.
+REACH OUT: Yes, talking to others, sharing, and asking for help, are signs of strength and insight, not of weakness.
 Having an outlet to vent or to seek feedback or advice can make a big difference.
-Talk to your peers, to your boss, to family and friends.
-And, if needed, talk to a psychologist who can guide you cope through these difficult times.
+Talk to your peers, your boss, family, and friends.
+And, if needed, talk to a psychologist who can guide you to cope through these difficult times.

 STRUCTURE: Waking up with no clear structure will provide a feeling of being lost, of just drifting.
 Having some rituals or set structure will contribute to positive movement.
-Structure will help you fight feeling bored and lonely.
+The structure will help you fight to feel bored and lonely.
 Create a routine that is comfortable and that creates a sense of normalcy.

 As with any challenging situation, reaching out to the right professional can make a big difference.
 As an experienced psychologist, working together can make a positive difference in your life!